Paper Summary: Training language models to follow instructions with human feedback

 RLHF

 • 2) Reward Model (RM) With the fine-tuned LM, we again sample some prompts and feed them to the model1 and get some outputs.
-We then ask human annotators to rank the outputs on a likert scale to define how aligned the outputs are to the original prompt.
+We then ask human annotators to rank the outputs on a Likert scale to define how aligned the outputs are to the original prompt.

 • The outcome is a model (RM) that takes a prompt/output pair and says how aligned it is to what humans usually want.

-• Also a LLM, can be Transformer-based
+• Also an LLM; can be Transformer-based

 • 3) RL Fine-tuning Intiate a Reinforcement Learning (RL) feedback loop whereby: